MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/report-server-migration-tool.md

 ---
 title: Publish reports from Power BI Report Server to the Power BI service
 description: This article targets Power BI Report Server report authors and Power BI administrators.
-It provides you with guidance to help you migrate your Report Definition Language (.rdl) reports to Power BI.
+It provides you with guidance to help you migrate your Report Definition Language (.rdl) reports to Power BI, and shows you how to use the simple migration tool.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: 'cookiemccray'